linkspreed/General_Linkspreed/log.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 01.09.2022 (announcement Streamvalley)
+- The update process to version 2.2.6 will start shortly

+### 01.09.2022 (announcement Ples)
+- The update process to version 2.2.6 will start shortly

+### 01.09.2022 (announcement Showit)
+- The update process to version 2.2.6 will start shortly

+### 01.09.2022 (announcement Shortcut)
+- The update process to version 2.2.6 will start shortly

 ### 01.09.2022 (announcement)
 - Today we are releasing some new updates for our platforms.